thaddeusdiamond/cardano-nft-vending-machine/README.md

 To enhance the output of tests, we recommend installing [pytest-clarity](https://pypi.org/project/pytest-clarity/):

 	pip3 install pytest-clarity
 Tests are stored in the ``tests`` subdirectory and are run using [pytest](https://docs.pytest.org/en/7.1.x/).
-Before invoking the tests you will need to create files at ``tests/secrets/blockfrost-preprod.key`` and ``tests/secrets/blockfrost-preview.key`` with the respective network keys to make sure the test suite can access the test network blockchains (see [blockfrost.io docs](https://docs.blockfrost.io/) for more details).
-Then, to invoke the tests:
+But before invoking the tests you need to create secrets for [blockfrost.io](https://blockfrost.io) and fund a test address (the "funder") as below.

+### Blockfrost Key Files
+There are two supported test Cardano networks on Blockfrost as of the time of this writing: preprod and preview.
+More information on these two supported test networks can be found on the [Cardano.org testnet documentation](https://docs.cardano.org/cardano-testnet/getting-started).

+For running the testing suite on preprod you will need to create a file at ``tests/secrets/blockfrost-preprod.key`` that contains *just your blockfrost key* for preprod.
+If you want to run on preview, simply do that same for your preview key at ``tests/secrets/blockfrost-preview.key``.
+For more information, see the [full blockfrost.io documentation](https://docs.blockfrost.io/).

+### Funder Key Files
+The test suite assumes that there is a "funder" address that is able to pay tADA out (and then receive the entire sum at the end of a successful test less chain fees).
+To create a new funder address, run:

+	cardano-cli address key-gen \
+		--signing-key-file tests/secrets/funder.skey \
+		--verification-key-file tests/secrets/funder.vkey

+The result will be two files (the signing key and verification/public key) of a "funder" address.
+This address can be determined at the CLI using:

+	cardano-cli address build \
+            --payment-verification-key-file tests/secrets/funder.vkey \
+            --testnet-magic <PREPROD_OR_PREVIEW_MAGIC>

+Before running any tests ensure the funder has adequate tADA by using the [testnets faucet](https://docs.cardano.org/cardano-testnet/tools/faucet) for whichever test network you will be running the test suite against.

+### Running the Tests
+Finally, to run the tests:

-	python3 -m pytest -vv
-By default tests will run on the [preprod Cardano network](https://docs.cardano.org/cardano-testnet/getting-started#late-stagetestingnetworks).
+	python3 -m pytest -vv [-s] [-k TEST_SINGLE_PATTERN] By default tests will run on the [preprod Cardano network](https://docs.cardano.org/cardano-testnet/getting-started#late-stagetestingnetworks).
 To test against mainnet or the [preview Cardano network](https://docs.cardano.org/cardano-testnet/getting-started#early-stagetestingnetworks) you can use the `TEST_ON_MAINNET` or `TEST_ON_PREVIEW` environment variables as follows:

 	TEST_ON_PREVIEW=true python3 -m pytest -vv
 Pull requests to ``master`` require 0 failing tests in order to be merged.

+### Scale Testing
+The file `tests/scale_test.py` contains mechanisms for testing the vending machine at scale which are, by default, skipped during a test run.
+To manually invoke these tests, you need to pass several specific parameters.
+For example, running:

+	python3 -m pytest -vv -s -k test_concurrent_wallet_usage \
+		--available-assets 100
+		--max-nfts 4
+		--min-nfts 0
+		--mint-price 5000000
+		--num-wallets 100

+Would run a simulation where 100 wallets would randomly attempt to purchase between 0 and 4 assets (according to a normal distribution), during a 5A mint.
+The code would ensure that each recipient received less than or equal to their stated asset count and that in total no more than 100 assets were minted.

+Note that currently we have only loaded 100 sample files into `tests/data/scale` but could increase this in the future as needed.
+The key here is the concurrent wallet/UTxO creation, not necessarily the asset scale.
+Whitelist scale testing is not supported at the moment.

-## Code Coverage
+### Code Coverage
 We use [coverage](https://coverage.readthedocs.io/en/6.4.4/) to measure code coverage from our pytests across the code base.
 To run a full test suite with code coverage metrics, invoke:

 	python3 -m coverage run --source=src/ --branch -m pytest -vv Note that you must *separately* generate the report on your CLI using the following:

 	python3 -m coverage html
-We aim to maintain 80% coverage (lines + branches) if possible.
+We aim to maintain 85%+ coverage (lines + branches) if possible.

 ## Documentation
 Documentation is stored in multi-line comments inside the source code and should be generated using the ``pdoc3`` package as follows:

     pdoc3 --html -o docs/ src/cardano